 The final whitening mouthwash that I recommend is slightly different than the rest of the options on this list.

 While the other choices are to be used after brushing your teeth with a recommended whitening toothpaste, this offering from the Natural Dentist is actually a pre-brush mouth rinse.

 It doesn’t contain any sort of bleaching agent, alcohol, or artificial colors or flavors.
 The main active ingredients are peppermint oil and sage oil, both of which have proven antigingivitis and antiplaque properties.

 This mouthwash removes stains and reduces plaque while working to safely whiten your teeth without the use of harsh chemicals.

 While all of the whitening mouthwashes listed above are fantastic products that can produce some great results, if I had to choose just one option to recommend over the others it would have to be the Colgate Optic White Mouthwash.
 Colgate and Crest are both the two big names when it comes to oral health products for very good reason — they definitely know what’s required to make an outstanding whitening mouthwash.
 The reason why I recommend the Colgate option over the Crest 3D mouthwash comes down to one simple difference: it’s alcohol-free.

-- freshens breath
+- Kills bad breath germs.